Date of Degree

 Copyright 2011 Susana Cortina de Cardenas

 Cortina de Cardenas, Susana Maria.
 "Does private management lead to improvement of water services?
-Lessons learned from the experiences of Bolivia and Puerto Rico." doctoral dissertation, University of Iowa, 2011.
+Lessons learned from the experiences of Bolivia and Puerto Rico."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.